Beliavsky/Fortran-code-on-GitHub/README.md

 [WRF](https://github.com/wrf-model/WRF): Weather Research and Forecasting (WRF) model

 ## Code Tools
-[AD_dnSVM](https://github.com/lauvergn/AD_dnSVM): Fortran Automatic Differentiation tool using forward mode for scalars (S), Vectors (V) and Matrices (M), by David Lauvergnat.
-It has no limit in terms of the number of independent variables (this number is defined at runtime) and can compute up to third derivatives.

-[adjac](https://github.com/pv/adjac): automatic differentiation for generating sparse Jacobians, using Fortran 95 and operator overloading, by Pauli Virtanen

-[Audito](https://github.com/Michel-Heinz/Audito): automatic differentiation tool for Fortran, by Michel V. Heinz.
-The mathematical operators have been overloaded to work with the newly defined types, which include not only the function value, but also the gradient, Hessian and Laplacian.

-[autodiff](https://github.com/sgeard/autodiff): automatic differentiation for up to 4th derivatives, by Simon Geard

-[Auto-Diff](https://github.com/zoziha/Auto-Diff): implementation in Modern Fortran of backward mode automatic differentiation, by zoziha

 [bench-cli](https://github.com/Lateralus138/bench-cli): cross-platform command line tool to benchmark commands and other executables/scripts in command lines written in Fortran, by Lateralus138.
 Very precise and fast.

-[Dual Number Automatic Differentiation (DNAD)](https://github.com/joddlehod/dnad): update of code from Yu, W. and Blair, M.: "DNAD, a Simple Tool for Automatic Differentiation of Fortran Codes Using Dual Numbers," Computer Physics Communications, vol. 184, 2013, pp. 1446-1452, by oddlehod.
-Related project: [Fortran_DNAD](https://github.com/nickbrady/Fortran_DNAD)

 [exception_handling](https://github.com/tillackseb/exception_handling): tools for exception handling and tracing, by Sebastian Tillack

 [exceptions](https://github.com/arjenmarkus/exceptions): experiment with exceptions in Fortran via a simple preprocessing step, by Arjen Markus

 [f2f90](https://github.com/btrettel/f2f90): utility to convert FORTRAN 77 fixed source form to Fortran 90 free source form, by Michael Metcalf, Peter A. Rochford, and Ben Trettel

-[fazang](https://github.com/yizhang-yiz/fazang): library for reverse-mode automatic differentiation, inspired by Stan/Math library, by Yi Zhang

 [ffixed2free](https://github.com/MeteoSwiss/ffixed2free): converts FORTRAN fixed-format source code (FORTRAN 77 style) to free-format source code (Fortran 90 style), by Pirmin Kaufmann and Martin Schraner.
 Ffixed2free does not require the fixed-format code to be restricted to the FORTRAN 77 standard.